The Future of Marketing Automation and How You Can Be Future-ready (as a Marketer)

 Other capabilities of machine learning include:

 - Deliver real-time responses: Marketing automation platforms offer predictive capabilities.
 These tools can be used to determine the optimal time for reaching out to different types of buyers based on what they have done in the past.
+It becomes possible thanks to the pattern recognition of artificial intelligence.

 - Identify micro-segments of customers: Machine learning allows you to see patterns faster.
 Using ML, you can identify small groups of customers who share similar interests rather than lumping them all together in one segment.